 They have a disability as defined under the Equality Act, which affects their ability to access and benefit from the educational opportunities generally enjoyed by children of the same age.

-We will try to ensure that all barriers to equal access in our schools are removed or overcome.
+We will try to ensure that all barriers to equal access in our school is removed or overcome.
 We monitor and track progress of all children so that the support provided is as effective as possible.
-We welcome the full engagement of parents and carers and where necessary seek support and advice from specialists outside school to ensure we develop and maintain a range of flexible resources to meet the needs of all children.
+We welcome the full engagement of parents and carers and where necessary seek support and advice from external specialists to ensure we develop and maintain a range of flexible resources to meet the needs of all children.

 SEND Information Contact Points:

-Please use the buttons below to access our provision overview, SEND information report and SEND abbreviations.
+Please use the links below to access our SEND Policy, SEND Information Report and SEND abbreviations.

 I hope that the documents are able to answer most of your questions about the SEND Provision in our school; however, there is nothing better than seeing it first hand so please feel free to contact the school office to arrange a visit.